precice/tutorials/elastic-tube-3d/README.md

 Fluid participant:

-* OpenFOAM.
-This tutorial is known to work with OpenFOAM 4.1, 5.0, but it should also work with newer versions.
-The case files are prepared for the latest versions of OpenFOAM and use the solver `pimpleFoam`.
-In case you are using a previous OpenFOAM version you need to adjust the solver to `pimpleDyMFoam` in the `Fluid/system/controlDict` file.
+* OpenFOAM (pimpleFoam).
+In case you are using a very old OpenFOAM version, you will need to adjust the solver to `pimpleDyMFoam` in the `Fluid/system/controlDict` file.
 For more information, have a look at the [OpenFOAM adapter documentation](https://www.precice.org/adapter-openfoam-overview.html).

 Solid participant:

 * CalculiX.
-This tutorial is known to work with CalculiX 2.15, but it should also work with newer versions.
 For more information, have a look at the [CalculiX adapter documentation](https://www.precice.org/adapter-calculix-overview.html).

 ## Running the simulation

 You can start the simulation by running the script `./run.sh` located in each participant directory.
-OpenFOAM can be executed in parallel by using an additional `run.sh -parallel` flag.
+OpenFOAM can be executed in parallel using `run.sh -parallel`.
 The default setting uses 4 MPI ranks.

 ## Post-processing